 Department of Physics

-The Physics Department is host to a South African Research Chairs Initiative (SARChI) research chair in Photonics, Ultrafast and Ultra intensive Laser science, as well as the newly established CSIR Research Chair in Quantum, Optical and Atomic physics.
+The Physics Department is host to a South African Research Chairs Initiative (SARChI) research chair in Photonics, Ultrafast and Ultra intensive Laser science.

 FIELDS OF RESEARCH

 - Theoretical and experimental investigation of nuclear structure and nuclear reactions.

 - Development of techniques to monitor environmental radiation.

 - Studies of the impact of radiation on human tissue.